When to Visit Lapland:

 Cons

-• The Late April Slush Risk: By mid-to-late April, the snow begins to melt rapidly in southern parts of Lapland (like Rovaniemi), turning roads into slushy mud.
+- The April Slush Risk: By mid April, the snow begins to melt rapidly in southern parts of Lapland (like Rovaniemi), turning roads into slushy mud.

 March Weather & Climate in Lapland